Caring for bees

 How you can help bees

-There are a number of things you can do to help protect bees, from providing them with food and shelter in your garden, using pesticides responsibly and beekeeping.
+There are a number of things you can do to help protect bees.
+For example, giving them food and shelter in your garden, using pesticides responsibly and beekeeping.

 Apart from the attraction of having your own honey, keeping honeybees can be a rewarding and relaxing hobby.

 The best place to go for advice on keeping honeybees is your local beekeeping association.
 They often run practical bee demonstration days and will give you information on keeping bees.
 Most associations have hives used for teaching purposes and give you the chance to handle bees.

 There are no restrictions on keeping bees.
 You can keep them in your back garden but it would be wise to check with your neighbours.